Coherent Accelerator Processor Interface: OMI

 OpenCAPI Memory Interface (OMI) is a serial attached RAM technology based on OpenCAPI, providing low latency, high bandwidth connection for main memory.
 OMI uses a controller chip on the memory modules that allows for technology agnostic approach to what is used on the modules, be it DDR4, DDR5, HBM or storage class non-volatile RAM.
 An OMI based CPU can therefore change RAM type by changing the memory modules.

 A serial connection uses less floorspace for the interface on the CPU die therefore potentially allowing more of them compared to using common DDR memory.

 OMI is implemented in IBM's Power10 CPU, which has 8 OMI memory controllers on-chip, allowing for 4 TB RAM and 410 GB/s memory bandwidth per processor.
-These DDIMMs (Differential Dynamic Memory Module) includes a OMI controller and memory buffer, and can address individual memory chips for fault tolerance and redundancy purposes.
+These DDIMMs (Differential Dynamic Memory Module) includes an OMI controller and memory buffer, and can address individual memory chips for fault tolerance and redundancy purposes.

 Microchip Technology manufactures the OMI controller on the DDIMMs.
 Their SMC 1000 OpenCAPI memory is described as "the next progression in the market adopting serial attached memory."